ray-project/ray/python/ray/runtime_env/ARCHITECTURE.md

 ## Plugins

-Each field of the runtime env dict (e.g. `working_dir`, `pip`, etc) is handled by its own subclass of `RuntimeEnvPlugin`.
+All options for runtime envs (e.g. `working_dir`, `pip`, etc) are implemented as plugins adhering to a Ray `RuntimeEnvPlugin` interface.
 This class contains public methods to be called during installation, deletion, and for updating the `RuntimeEnvContext` object.

 For details, see the [design doc.](https://docs.google.com/document/d/1x1JAHg7c0ewcOYwhhclbuW0B0UC7l92WFkF4Su0T-dk/edit#heading=h.j4mqiaz83o96)